load package

 library(socialmixr) # for POLYMOD data

-By default a country has a single setting, the ‘total’ community contacts.
-This is displayed in the country object when printed to screen.
+These are displayed in the country object when printed to screen.

 daedalus_country("GBR")